isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

         ...
     }

-Classes should be used to segregate traffic into relatively small number of groups, which then can be used to select specific subnets, pools and extra options and more.
+Classes may be used to segregate traffic into a relatively small number of groups, which then can be used to select specific subnets, pools and extra options and more.
 If per host behavior is necessary, using host reservations with flex-id is strongly recommended.